 Equipment Without Breaking the Bank

-Just layout your laptop as shown in the photo with a light source behind the webcam pointing to you to make you look good on camera.
+Just layout your laptop as shown with a light source behind the webcam pointing towards you.

-Any light source will work, but if you can, I’d recommend getting a ring light like a UBeesize Ring Light.
-They’re inexpensive and the big plus is you can adjust its lighting levels and brightness to make you look just right.
+Any light source will work, but I’d recommend getting a ring light like the UBeesize Ring Light, or a clip on light like the Diyife Selfie Light.
+The latter because it can be used to make spokesperson videos on your smartphone as well (see a future post on how to shoot spokesperson video on your smartphone).
+The big plus is you can adjust these lights’ brightness and warmness to make you look just right.

-As for your webcam, if you find you look too close up, use an external web cam like the Logitech C920 webcam.
-External webcams have a wider viewing angle making you look farther away.
+As for your webcam, if you find you look too close up, try an external web cam like the Logitech C920 webcam.
+External webcams have a wider viewing angle.
 This may give you a more flattering appearance.
-External webcams can be pricey, but not prohibitively so.

-An external mic is optional, but if you find your laptop’s built in mic’s recording quality is not up to par, try an external mic like the Blue Snowball Mic.
-Its price will not break the bank.
+An external mic is optional, but if your laptop’s mic’s recording quality is bad, try an external mic like the Blue Snowball Mic.
+Its price does not break the bank.

 Buying a standing desk and adjusting its height can also be another way to get your laptop at the right height for you.
 Standing desks like the Certified Data Standing Desk are pricey, but at least they’re healthier for you than sitting desks.

 What Should You Talk About in Your Videos?

 Basically anything that answers what people are searching for on Google related to your industry.
 Answering their search questions increases the likelihood that your spokesperson videos get found.

 This means topics that would interest your potential customers.
 Topics could include new product or service announcements, how to tips related to your business, special offers, behind the scenes of your business, explaining something related to your business, etc.